centiLinda/AToM-human-prediction/README.md

 # [ICRA 2025] AToM: Adaptive Theory-of-Mind-Based Human Motion Prediction in Long-Term Human-Robot Interactions

-**NOTE**: More content to be added (see TODO).
-Feel free to post an issue if you have any questions.

 ## Getting started

 This code has been tested on [ROS1](https://wiki.ros.org/ROS/Tutorials) Noetic with Python 3.8.